 There are plenty of ways to help your child understand syllables.
 Whichever activity you choose, remember to make it fun and have patience as your child continues learning new concepts.

-For more at-home activities to help your child learn to read, check out the HOMER Learn & Grow app, which is perfect for kids two to eight years old and makes learning fun, convenient, and effective.
+For more at-home activities to help your child learn to read, check out HOMER, which is perfect for kids two to eight years old and makes learning fun, convenient, and effective.
 Just 15 minutes a day is proven to increase early reading scores by 74%!